System Level Simulation of Scheduling Schemes for C-V2X Mode-3: Proposed Scheduling for C-V2X Mode-3

-In this approach the objective is to minimize the overall received power of the assigned subchannels.
-Thus, vehicles requiring re-scheduling transmit via uplink the conditions they experience on the monitored subchannels.
+{\textbf{\texttt{BGM-Pow}} (\textit{Minimization of overall received power}):} In this approach the objective is to minimize the overall received power of the assigned subchannels.
+Thus, vehicles requiring re-scheduling transmit via uplink the conditions (i.e., sensed power) they experience on the monitored subchannels.
 Based on this information, a distribution of resources that minimizes the total received power will be computed.
-The intuition behind this approach is that subchannels with low received power may be more suitable as they might be unoccupied or experiencing negligible interference.
-In this case, the vertices of the graph are either vehicles or subchannels and the edge weights are represented by the RSSI values of the subchannels.
+The intuition behind this approach is that subchannels with low received power may be more suitable as they might be unoccupied or experience negligible interference.
+In this case, the vertices of the graph are either vehicles or subchannels, and the edge weights are represented by the RSSI values of the subchannels.